yldio/asap-hub/README.md

 Note: the `content_type` is the slug, not the display name, so `externalAuthors` not `External Authors`.

+### Creating a New Schema

+It's possible to make changes in Contentful UI, adding or changing fields and create the

 ### Initiating an Environment

 _Note: This is not something you will need to do regularly, I have documented it for the rare case where you are creating a new environment from scratch and not cloning one which is already using migrations._